Navina-Murugadas/InternSavy/Customer_Segmentation_Analysis/README.md

 # CUSTOMER SEGMENTATION ANALYSIS USING PYTHON
-This GitHub project aims to provide a comprehensive guide and implementation of customer segmentation using K-Means clustering.
+This project aims to provide a comprehensive guide and implementation of customer segmentation using K-Means clustering.
 Customer segmentation is a vital marketing strategy that allows businesses to divide their customer base into distinct groups based on their characteristics and behaviors.
 K-Means clustering is a popular unsupervised machine learning algorithm used for this purpose.

 # Machine Learning Algorithm used:
 K-Means Clustering